 Students in this concentration will:

-Community Health concentration requirements for students in the class of 2015 and earlier are posted here.
+Public Health concentration requirements for students in the class of 2016 and beyond are listed here.

 Honors candidates must write an Honors Thesis.
 To be eligible for Honors, students must complete twelve (12) required courses, ten (10) of which are graded, and must earn more A's than B's in those courses.
 The thesis must be judged to be of superior quality by both faculty advisors, and the student must deliver an oral presentation of the thesis.
 Students must take PHP1980 for a grade in both senior-year semesters.

 This concentration allows you to address the following Liberal Learning goals:

 The Public Health concentration is relevant for students with career interests in public health, disease prevention and health promotion, health policy and epidemiology, clinical health care delivery, health care administration, international health, and health law.